puppetlabs/bolt/pre-docs/bolt_running_tasks.md

 your module is in `~/src/modules/my_module/` run Bolt with `--modulepath ~/src/module`.
 If you often use the same `modulepath` you can set `modulepath` in `bolt.yaml`.

-## Packaged task content

-Bolt is packaged with a collection of modules that contain useful tasks to support common workflows.
-See the [list of packaged modules](bolt_installing_modules.md#packaged-modules) for specifics.